 Even before Delhi could recuperate the initial hit of the pandemic, the second wave struck the capital city of India, causing a spike in caseload yet again.
-Taking the bull by its horn, the Delhi government has announced a state-wide lockdown for over a week.
+Taking the bull by its horn, the Delhi government had announced a state-wide lockdown since the third week of April.

-Here’s everything you need to know about this lockdown: what’s open, what’s not, and who’s exempted.
+Delhi has started the process of cautiously resuming activities that were stopped about two months ago.
+Here’s everything you need to know about this unlock and reopening: what’s open, what’s not, and who’s exempted.